Frequently Asked Questions

 Probably!
 You can work for CastingWords if you live in one of the following countries, territories, etc.:

-Andorra, Argentina, Aruba, Australia, Austria, Azerbaijan, Bahrain, Belgium, Bermuda, Bhutan, Botswana, Brazil, Brunei, Bulgaria, Burundi, Cambodia, Canada, Cayman Islands, Chad, Chile, Colombia, Comoros, Cook Islands, Costa Rica, Croatia, Cyprus, Czech Republic, Congo (Republic of), Congo (Democratic Republic of), Denmark, Djibouti, Dominican Republic, Ecuador, Egypt, El Salvador, Eritrea, Estonia, Falkland Islands (Malvinas), Faroe Islands, Finland, France, French Guiana, Gabon, Georgia, Germany, Gibraltar, Greece, Greenland, Guadeloupe, Guatemala, Guinea-Bissau, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kenya, Kiribati, Korea (Republic of), Kuwait, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Malta, Marshall Islands, Martinique, Mauritania, Mayotte, Mexico, Micronesia (Federated States of), Mongolia, Montserrat, Mozambique, Nauru, Nepal, Netherlands, New Zealand, Niger, Niue, Norfolk Island, Norway, Oman, Panama, Peru, Philippines, Pitcairn, Poland, Portugal, Qatar, Réunion, Romania, Russian Federation, Rwanda, Saint Pierre and Miquelon, Saint Vincent and the Grenadines, Samoa, San Marino, Sao Tome and Principe, Saudi Arabia, Serbia, Sierra Leone, Singapore, Slovakia, Slovenia, Solomon Islands, Somalia, South Africa, Spain, Sri Lanka, Saint Helena, Svalbard and Jan Mayen, Sweden, Switzerland, Taiwan, Thailand, Tonga, Turkey, Tuvalu, Ukraine, United Arab Emirates, United Kingdom, United States, Uruguay, Vanuatu, Vatican City State, Venezuela, Vietnam, British Virgin Islands, Wallis and Futuna, Yemen.
+Andorra, Argentina, Aruba, Australia, Austria, Azerbaijan, Bahrain, Belgium, Bermuda, Bhutan, Botswana, Brazil, Brunei, Bulgaria, Burundi, Cambodia, Canada, Cayman Islands, Chad, Chile, Colombia, Comoros, Cook Islands, Costa Rica, Croatia, Cyprus, Czech Republic, Congo (Republic of), Congo (Democratic Republic of), Denmark, Djibouti, Dominican Republic, Ecuador, Egypt, El Salvador, Eritrea, Estonia, Falkland Islands (Malvinas), Faroe Islands, Finland, France, French Guiana, Gabon, Georgia, Germany, Gibraltar, Greece, Greenland, Guadeloupe, Guatemala, Guinea-Bissau, Hong Kong, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Jamaica, Japan, Jordan, Kenya, Kiribati, Korea (Republic of), Kuwait, Laos, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Maldives, Malta, Marshall Islands, Martinique, Mauritania, Mayotte, Mexico, Micronesia (Federated States of), Mongolia, Montserrat, Mozambique, Nauru, Nepal, Netherlands, New Zealand, Niger, Niue, Norfolk Island, Norway, Oman, Panama, Peru, Philippines, Pitcairn, Poland, Portugal, Qatar, Réunion, Romania, Russian Federation, Rwanda, Saint Pierre and Miquelon, Saint Vincent and the Grenadines, Samoa, San Marino, Sao Tome and Principe, Saudi Arabia, Serbia, Sierra Leone, Singapore, Slovakia, Slovenia, Solomon Islands, Somalia, South Africa, Spain, Sri Lanka, Saint Helena, Svalbard and Jan Mayen, Sweden, Switzerland, Taiwan, Thailand, Tonga, Turkey, Tuvalu, Ukraine, United Arab Emirates, United Kingdom, United States (restrictions apply), Uruguay, Vanuatu, Vatican City State, Venezuela, Vietnam, British Virgin Islands, Wallis and Futuna, Yemen.

 In addition to living in one of the places listed above, you must be able to receive the type of payments we issue.
 See How do I get paid? below.